Thank you for all your help with the 2022 inaugural parade!

 Dave Russo for the gracious gift of his imaginative Northampton street scenes

-Kelsey Flynn, Bill Dwight and Dennis Lee for serving as our Grand-ish Marshals and Masters of Ceremonies
+Kelsey Flynn, Dennis Lee and Monte Belmonte for serving as our Grand-ish Marshals and Masters of Ceremonies

 Lt.
-Alan Borowski, Sgt.
-Joseph Barszsc and Captain John Cartledge of the Northampton Police Department for help with planning, logistics and security
+Alan Borowski of the Northampton Police Department for help with planning, logistics and security

 Vince Jackson, Exec.
 Dir., Jack Brown and Jessica Thompson of the Greater Northampton Chamber of Commerce for promotional and financial support